 Food photography may seem daunting to some photographers.
 Beginning photographer’s may have the assumption that you need tons of equipment and props just to make good photographs.
 In reality, this is not always true.
 In fact, there are only a few essential pieces of equipment you need to produce great food photography images.
 Check out our tips for food photography setup and how to shoot food photography.

 f great thing about doing food photography with natural light is it’s something you can do within the comfort of your home without too much equipment or having a huge setup.
 In addition to that, the best part is being able to finally eat what you just photographed which should give you enough energy and encouragement throughout the post-production period.

-The first thing we need to discuss when it comes to food photography is the camera we’re going to use.
-If you’re a beginner and looking to be a food photographer or a photographer in general then I would always recommend looking into a full frame camera first.
+The first thing we need to discuss when it comes to taking stunning food photography shots is the camera we’re going to use.
+If you’re a beginner and looking to be a food photographer or a professional photographer in general then I would always recommend looking into a full frame camera first.

 There are many benefits to shooting with a full frame camera.
 However, if you’re on a budget and would like to just have a DSLR camera to shoot with and get some quality content, then there is no shame in looking into some of the cheaper crop sensor cameras.

 There will obviously be a huge difference between the results you get from a crop sensor than that of a full frame but the camera you choose is subjective to what you’re looking for as well as how much you want to spend.

 I always recommend using a full frame camera for any project or genre of photography you’re working in because overall using a full frame is always better.
 Whichever camera you choose, be sure it is capable of shooting in RAW format and has a minimum of at least 12 megapixels.
 This helps to ensure you get quality images along with the freedom to do whatever you want during post-production.